SecretFoundation/docs/infrastructure/resources/upgrade-instructions/emergency_upgrade_test.md

 # Update 2025-04-29

-We're still collecting validator signatures.
-So far 32 validators have signed, with 56.8% overall voting power.
+We're collected enough validator signatures.
+So far 34 validators have signed, with 69% overall voting power.

 Those are the test results
  - Test the emergency signatures file is properly processed